hyperknot/openfreemap/docs/self_hosting.md

 ### Limitations

-There is two limitation in the current beta version:
+There are two limitations in the current beta version:

 - You have to set up Let's Encrypt manually or supply your certs.